moduloTech/user_impersonate3/README.md

 script/test-all
 ```

-This scripts requires that you have rbenv installed along with all required
+This script requires that you have rbenv installed along with all required
 versions of Ruby.
 Furthermore, you'll need to make sure that each version of
 Ruby installed via rbenv has all the required gems available to it installed
 using the `bundle` command.